osmosis-labs/mesh-security/docs/README.md

 If a Consumer Chain goes Byzantine (or starts some mob-rule governance proposals), it can try to damage stake on the Provider chain.
 There are several ways it can try to do so:

-- Withholding all rewards to said Provider
+- Withholding all rewards to said Provider.
-- Removing all voting power from said Provider
+- Removing all voting power from said Provider.
-- Refusing to unlock the virtual stake of the Provider
+- Refusing to unlock the virtual stake of the Provider.
-- Unfairly slashing virtual stake from the Provider
+- Unfairly slashing virtual stake from the Provider.

 The first two are temporary and can be seen in the case when the consumer no longer trusts the provider and sets "max cap" to zero.
 This is a temporary effect but must be acknowledged as